 Head shape and cranial protuberances

-The head of a chameleon varies a great deal, depending on the species and genus.
+The head of a chameleon is quite variable, depending on the species and genus.

-The best known species with true horns is undoubtedly Trioceros jacksonii, but there are many other species that have evolved in this way, however only for those species within the genus Trioceros.
+The most familiar species with true horns is undoubtedly Trioceros jacksonii, but there are many other species that have evolved such horns, however such horns are only present within the genus Trioceros.

-False horns vary in shape, but like true horns, they have a core of bone, but in this case they are covered by larger tubercular or plate-like scales.
+False horns vary in shape, but like true horns, they have a bony base, but in this case they are covered by larger tubercular or plate-like scales and not hypertrophied keratin shedding scale.

 Chamaeleonidae.
 By J.J Klaver & W.Böhme.